Azure-Samples/azure-serverless-workshop-team-assistant/5-voting-service/README.md

 # Voting Service

-## Create a serverless service using Node.js and Azure Functions v2
+## Create a serverless service using Node.js and the new Azure Functions Cross Platform Runtime

 ## 1. Overview